 This post may contain affiliate links which may help us earn money to support the Pursuit of Happiness.
 If you choose to use them we thank you for the support!

 One of the great things about this nation is the religious freedoms we enjoy when compared with empires of the past and countries even in the present.
-So, we will have a faith-based category under the Pursuit of Happiness since faith is a large part of many individual’s pursuit of happiness.
+So, we will have a faith-based category under the Pursuit of Happiness since faith is a large part of many individuals pursuits of happiness.

-As a part of that I want to share with you all a brief synopsis of my own journey in this regard however I will share with you that this doctrinal journey has been more of a domino effect than a specific intent to follow any particular belief system.
+As a part of that, I want to share with you all a brief synopsis of my own journey in this regard, however, I will share with you that this doctrinal journey has been more of a domino effect than a specific intent to follow any particular belief system.
 I’ll explain what I mean by this statement.
-I grew up in a Baptist church (several actually due to various moves but all of which had a similar approaches) and as most Baptist church’s do, adhered to a partially Calvinistic view point of the scriptures and God.
-However, in the final two years of my high school education I attended a non-denominational private Christian school and had the opportunity of fellowshipping with students from a number of Christian denominations to include Catholic as odd as that was as Protestants and Catholics have a history of not getting along.
-In any case, this situation brought opportunity for me to begin the attempt of what I now consider to be true apologetics, not simply following talking points based on often unproven pre-suppositions, but to wrestle with the scriptures in an objective manner to defend this or that idea/doctrine/belief system since as I’m sure you know many of the proponents of various mutually exclusive doctrines all claim their preferred belief system is “Biblical” effectively casting the not-so-subtle “Heresy” label on the adherents of the contrary opinion.
+I grew up in a Baptist church (several actually due to various moves but all of which had similar approaches) and as most Baptist church’s do, adhered to a partially Calvinistic viewpoint of the scriptures and God.
+However, in the final two years of my high school education, I attended a non-denominational private Christian school and had the opportunity of fellowshipping with students from a number of Christian denominations to include Catholic as odd as that was as Protestants and Catholics have a history of not getting along.
+In any case, this situation brought opportunity for me to begin the attempt of what I now consider to be true apologetics, not simply following talking points based on often unproven presuppositions, but to wrestle with the scriptures in an objective manner to defend this or that idea/doctrine/belief system since as I’m sure you know many of the proponents of various mutually exclusive doctrines all claim their preferred belief system is “Biblical” effectively casting the not-so-subtle “Heresy” label on the adherents of the contrary opinion.

 I was shocked.